gravitational/teleport/rfd/00xx-kubernetes-access-cluster-discovery.md

 #### Configuration

-The snippets bellow configure the Discovery Service to watch GKE resources with `tag:env=prod` on any location that belong to project `p1` or `p2`.
+The snippets below configure the Discovery Service to watch GKE resources with `tag:env=prod` on any location that belong to project `p1` or `p2`.
 It also configures Kubernetes Service to watch Teleport `kube_cluster` resources that include the label `env=prod`.

 ##### Discovery Service